Technivorm Moccamaster Review: The KBGT Drip Coffee Maker

 The cone-shaped brew basket will accept standard #4 paper filters or a gold-tone permanent filter.
 The basket has vertical ridges, which can collect dried coffee and occasionally even fines (especially if you use a metal filter).
 So just remember to clean it regularly.

 Once you’ve put ground coffee into the filter basket, your job is done.
 It’s time to let the Moccamaster take over.
 Just switch the machine on and watch it work its magic.

 The Technivorm Moccamaster can quickly heat water to the optimal temperature for brewing coffee — 92 to 96 °C/195 to 205 °F. (2) Once it achieves the desired temperature, the Moccamaster maintains that range throughout the brewing process.

-The hot water bubbles up through the tube in the center of the reservoir, then it drips over the coffee grounds evenly via natural pulse action, ensuring even extraction and a great cup of coffee.
-In about 4-6 minutes, you can have an aromatic, flavorful cup of joe.
+The hot water bubbles up through the tube in the centre of the reservoir, then it drips over the coffee grounds evenly via natural pulse action, ensuring even extraction and a great cup of coffee.
+In about 4-6 minutes, you can have an aromatic, flavourful cup of joe.
 It doesn’t get much simpler than this.

 This brewer is truly “all killer, no filler” when it comes to making excellent brewed coffee.

 For the most part, the Technivorm is extremely easy to clean.
 After each use, simply rinse the carafe and filter basket.
 You’ll still want to give the basket a more vigorous wipe-down with a brush or towel every week.
 The only drawback of this brewer is that the plastic components are not dishwasher-friendly.
 It’s hard to criticize Technivorm for this, seeing as how most coffee brewers are similar.

 For regular maintenance, Technivorm recommends that you descale your brewer after every 100 uses or pack of filter paper.
 You can use products like Durgol or Urnex to descale your brewer.